afeins19/obsdian/classNotes/Research/reads/Empowering Time Series Analysis/Notes.md

 some specific techniques include **patching tokenization**:
 For a univariate time series in- put with length $L : X_{1D} \in R^{pX n}$ he patching operation first repeats the final value in the original univariate time series S times.
 Then, it unfolds the input univariate time series through a sliding window with the length of patch size P and the stride size of S. Through patching, the univariate time series will be transformed into two-dimensional representations $X_p \in R^{pXn}$ where N is the number of patches with $N = floor(\frac{(L-P)}{2})$

+### Prompt Design
+- One of the main features of PromptCast is that it also develops template-based prompts for LLM time series forecasting.
+- Some other methods enrich the prompt design by incorporatin LLM-generated or gathered background information which highlights the importance of context-inclusive prompts in trea-world applications
+-  Time- LLM (Jin et al., 2024) adds statistical information of the time series data to the time series

+compared with fixed and non-trainable prompts, a soft and trainable prompt makes it easier for LLMs to understand and alight with the input.

+Prefix soft prompts are the task-specific embedding vectors, learned based on a loss from the LLM's output and the ground truth

+###### Notable Works in Prompt Design Techniques
+- from LLMs’ output and the ground truth.
+TEST (Sun et al., 2024) initializes the soft prompts with uniform distributions, text embedding of the downstream task labels, or the most common words from the vocabulary.
+- TEMPO (Cao et al., 2024) selects highly representative soft prompts from key-value pools
+- S^2 IP-LLM (Pan etal., 2024) does prompt design by choosing the most similar semantic anchors derived from pre-trained word embedding for fine-tuning through a similarity score matching mechanism